Canonical Supermartingale Couplings

 Most of our results are based on the study of the optimal transport problem~\eqref{eq:optTranspIntro}.
 We analyze this problem for general, Borel-measurable reward functions $f$, formulate a corresponding dual problem and establish strong duality; i.e., absence of a duality gap and existence of dual optimizers.
 A formal application of Lagrange duality suggests to consider triplets $\varphi\in L^{1}(\mu)$, $\psi\in L^{1}(\mu)$, $h:\R\to\R_{+}$ such that

 and define the dual value as $\inf \{\mu(\varphi)+\nu(\psi)\}$, where the infimum is taken over all triplets.
 Indeed, $\varphi$ and $\psi$ are Lagrange multipliers for the constraints~$\mu$ and~$\nu$, whereas $h(x)(y-x)$ with $h\geq0$ represents the supermartingale constraint $E^{P}[Y|X]\leq X$.
+We refer to \cite[Section~5]{HobsonNeuberger.12} for an intuitive discussion of the Lagrangian approach.
 While the corresponding duality for standard transport (without $h$) is valid by the celebrated result of \cite{Kellerer.84}, the dual problem for the supermartingale case needs to be relaxed in three ways to avoid a duality gap and ensure dual existence (Theorem~\ref{th:dualityGlobal}).
 Namely, the range of $h$ needs to be widened on parts of the state space, the integrability of $\varphi$ and $\psi$ needs to be loosened, and the inequality~\eqref{eq:formalDualIntro} needs to be relaxed on paths $(x,y)$ that are not used by any transport (see Section~\ref{se:counterexDuality} for pertinent counterexamples).